c-plus-plus-young/TI-Basic-Programs/README.md

 descriptive.
 When appropriate, commonly used letters were preserved (such as A, B, and C being side lengths of triangles), otherwise additional letters were added in alphabetical order in most cases.
-I tried to avoid using X and Y, as I've heard modifying these variables can mess with graphs.
+On a related note I try and avoid using X and Y, as these are typically used for the graphs.